Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 - Don’t detect arrays – Header names such as arr.0, arr.1, arr.2, etc. are detected as part of an array.
 Choose this option to disable array detection.

-Choose which fields to import by checking/unchecking the boxes in the Import options view, and double-check that all looks good in the JSON output preview.
+Choose which fields to import by selecting/clearing the checkboxes in the Import options section.

 Supported date formats

-CSV import supports eight date formats:
+CSV import supports the following date formats:

 - ISO